DrMarkusVoss/MultiMidiSequencer/README.md

         x : hard            Note on with velocity 120
 ```

-Here is a Drum pattern example:
+Here is a drum pattern example:

 ```
 file: ./DrumSeqPatterns/basic_drum_2.sdp